 “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.” – John 14:26 ESV

-The Spirit was not to be viewed as some kind of add-on or perk to be used like a valet or personal assistant.
-He wasn’t going to be their servant, but He would be a source of divine power, enabling them to live out their salvation in supernatural, yet fully tangible ways.
+The Spirit was not to be viewed as some kind of add-on or perk.
+He wasn’t to be treated as a personal valet or assistant.
+He would be a source of divine power, enabling them to live out their salvation in supernatural, yet fully tangible ways.
 Paul describes this as the “fruit of righteousness” and its presence in the life of a believer brings glory and praise to God, because He is its ultimate source.

 And this fruit of righteousness is not ethereal and other-worldly.
 It’s practical and personal, expressing itself in ways that impact the lives of those around us.
 Look at Paul’s list in Galatians 5.
 The fruit of the Spirit shows up as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Every one of those things is other-oriented.
 They are designed to benefit others, not ourselves.
 Yet, we tend to think of the Holy Spirit as existing for our good pleasure.
 We view Him as some kind of life-enhancement coach whose sole purpose is to make our existence as easy and enjoyable as possible.